 “We weren’t entirely surprised given the unregulated nature of the market for so long,” Anresco spokesman, Kyle Borland said.
 He added that while it cannot be certain that this round of testing was representative of the California industry as a whole, the results were still concerning.

-Mold can also cause substantial financial losses for cannabis cultivators.
+Mold can also cause substantial financial losses for cannabis companies.
 Should a marijuana sample test positive, the entire batch may have to be destroyed.
 Because marijuana is still illegal at the federal level, many growers do not have proper insurance to cover these losses.
 This is why cannabis farmers strive to prevent mold in the first place.

 “Come 2018 in California, the economic impact will be huge,” Borland said.
 “A contaminated product will not be allowed into the legal marketplace, up to certain levels that we are still waiting to be determined by the state.
 If a crop/product fails a lab’s analyses in 2018, it could throw their whole supply chain into a spiral.
 Currently, contaminated products garner less of an asking price and many businesses have already begun denying tainted products.”

 There are several ways to detect mold.
 In addition to professional lab testing, a visual inspection under UV light can be conducted.
 Signs of mold can include black, grey, white, brown or yellow spots, spores, fuzz or webbing.
-For consumers who may have had their medicine in storage long-term, it’s important to do a quick mold check before consuming in case of any developments.
+For consumers who may have had their medicine in cannabis storage long-term, it’s important to do a quick mold check before consuming in case of any developments.

-Signs of Moldy Cannabis
+Signs of Moldy Cannabis: